2020PB/police-brutality/reports/Oregon.md

 * https://twitter.com/safePDXprotest/status/1283286011942809601

-### Police pepper spray protestors with hands up | July 14th
+### Police pepper spray protesters with hands up | July 14th

-Footage shows police approaching protestors in the street.
+Footage shows police approaching protesters in the street.
 A speaker can be heard declaring the protest a riot and giving a dispersal order.
-Protestors stand with their hands up or with arms interlocked.
+Protesters stand with their hands up or with arms interlocked.
 Police pepper spray them during the dispersal order.

 tags: pepper-spray, spray, protester